 - Curb-side parking.

-6- After your first driving lesson.
+6- After your very first driving lesson.

-7- Practise beyond your driving lessons.
+7- Practise outside of your driving lessons.

 That’s the first lesson with an instructor out of the method – however it’s important to keep the momentum going.